About Aquarium Lighting

 What is a underwater aquarium light and where can I buy one?

-There are more types of such lights on the market including halogen bulbs and LED lights.
+There are more types of such lights on the market including halogen bulbs and LED lights (LED aquarium lighting is now widely available as a replacement of T5 or other types of bulbs).
 In general, this kind of lighting isn’t suitable for small aquariums as it needs some space.
 Depending on the spectrum, the water can be coloured to colours such as yellow, or purple, or more.
 I wouldn’t ad underwater lights to small and shallow fish tanks, and so shouldn’t anyone (the effect will be minimised).
-I found these two web pages where you can buy underwater lights:
+I found this web page where you can buy underwater lights:

 What is the usual price of fish tank lighting?